rnayabed/rangoli/README.md

 I decided to try another approach to this problem.
 I reverse engineered the protocol these keyboards use with their default firmware.
 I did this by using [Wireshark](https://www.wireshark.org/) to capture and observe USB packets sent from my PC to my keyboard after editing settings in the RK Software.

-Therefore, instead of changing the keyboard firmware, this software pretends to be "RK Software".
-There is no risk of bricking your keyboard.
-It is plug and play!
+Therefore, instead of changing the keyboard firmware, this software pretends to be "RK Software".It is plug and play!

 ## Pros over RK Software
 - Free and Open Source.